neilpricetw/kubernetes-security-nodejs-mysql/README.md

 ### 11. Apply container resource limits to CPU and Memory
 __Why__:
 The main security reason to apply resource requests and limits to the containers is to limit the risks to your cluster if any of the containers were compromised.
 In theory the hacker is resource limited and should not be able to consume all your cluster resources and possibly bring everything offline.
+This can be applied at the cluster, namespace or container level.

 __Preventative Steps__:
 In securely-modified/kubernetes-manifests/node.yaml and securely-modified/kubernetes-manifests/mysql.yaml you'll see resource requests and limits applied to the containers.